Centre for Nordic Studies, University of Helsinki

 900-1490 EUR Learn more

-Master’s degree students interested in feminist research methods from the Humanities and Social Sciences, such as politics, gender studies, economics, history, area and cultural studies, sociology, and anthropology.
-Particularly welcome are those who are about to start writing their Master’s thesis or are planning PhD studies.
+Master’s degree students interested in feminist research methods from the Humanities and Social Sciences.
+Such as political science or international relations, area and cultural studies, gender studies, history, sociology, and anthropology.
+Particularly welcome are those who working on their Master’s thesis or are planning PhD studies.

 After the course, the students will be able to:

 The students will be assessed on a scale of 1–5.
-The final course grade will depend on the completion of the introductory learning diary, class participation, and a final project, divided in a creative and written part.
+The final course grade will depend on the completion of the pre-assignment, class participation, and a short final project.

 Lectures, workshops and excursions.
-The interdisciplinary teaching methods combine traditional learning methods and feminist methodologies, such as art, college marking and poetry.
-The students need no practical experience of art making or conducting feminist research.
+The interdisciplinary teaching methods combine traditional learning methods and feminist research methodologies, such as art, college marking, and poetry.
+The students require no practical experience of art making or doing feminist research.

 Location: City Centre Campus